divejane/16555-IntoTheDeepFTC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-last year of gatekeeping #sad
+first year of NOT gatekeeping!! #joy #helpful #newera